cognitive-catalyst/annotation-assist/db2container/README.md

 Run the following command to login to Bluemix containers.
 `cf ic login`

-Push the [DB2 Express-c image](https://hub.docker.com/r/ibmcom/db2express-c/) to your registry.
-This step will take approximately 15 minutes.
+From inside the db2container folder, you can build the db2 image in your bluemix registry.
 `cf ic build -t registry.ng.bluemix.net/<registry-name>/db2 .`

 Start a bluemix container (named container). **Note: The password requirements are *extremely* strict.
 I recommend using a random character string (make sure to write it down as you will need it later)**
 `cf ic run -p 50000:50000 -m 256 -e DB2INST1_PASSWORD=<password> -e LICENSE=accept --name container registry.ng.bluemix.net/<registry-name>/db2:latest db2start`